 In Philadelphia, Family Court and the police are cooperating to tighten control over juveniles who violate probation or miss their court dates.
 If your child violates the terms of his or her probation, they face consequences that include juvenile detention.
 A defense attorney who is experienced in juvenile law can help lessen the harsh penalties.

-What You Need To Know About Juvenile Violation Of Probation
+Juvenile Violation Of Probation

 In Pennsylvania, minors are frequently sentenced to probation for juvenile acts.